coatespt/cursor-twitter/SESSION_NOTES.md

       - If they are present,it means that the FCT will be spending some time loading the datastructures, and therefore it could delay for some number of seconds before sending anything.
       - If they are not present, it means nothing can happen until the processor receives millions of Tweets, so start sending ASAP.

+## Features of new Window Processing implented
+- Sender logging latest file processed is working
+- We have a function to write out the data structures to disk.
+- We have a function to read the data structures from disk.
+- The above are about to be tested with a command line flag to turn on a test.
+-

 ## Notes On Dealing with Cursor
 - If you start a new session, paste relevant parts of this file into the chat to restore context for the AI assistant.